Here's Your Guide To the New LEGO Sets Launching On August 1, 2022

 - 21336 LEGO Ideas The Office (1164 pieces / $120) – Pre-order at Walmart for October 1st launch

-The list above is only a small sample of the LEGO sets that are set to drop on August 1st.
-You can view them all here in LEGO's "Coming Soon" section.
-After the launch, they will shift here in the "Available Now" section.
+The list above is only a small sample of the LEGO sets that launched today August 1st.
+You can view them al here in the "Available Now" section.